julielerudulier/Professional_Certificates/Computer Science for Artificial Intelligence - Harvard University/CS50's Introduction to Computer Science/Final Project/README.md

 The second gaming mode is the Random mode (random.html file).
 Here users don’t pick an artist, they choose a music genre from all the genres listed in the database.
 As per previously, they can either change their selection and pick another genre, or save it.
 Once the genre has been saved, the app will automatically and randomly pick two artists belonging to the chosen genre.
 Once the selection is saved, the fight can begin and users will be directed to the fights.html page.
 It is similar to the fight.html page, except this page will take users back to the Random mode at the end of the fight if desired, instead of the Artist mode page.

+#### Timeline and ways of improvement:

 Designing and coding this web application took me two whole weeks.
 I had prior experience coding in Python but no experience at all with JavaScript, Flask, HTML or CSS, which was a challenge to say the least.
 The app is responsive (landscape orientation only), although it was designed to be experienced on a laptop or a computer.

 Some of the initial features I wanted to implement include a user account, to save and retrieve playlists of previous fights.
 I decided to go for this 'MVP' version of the app, and I'm quite proud of it.
-In the process, it made me listen to old songs that I hadn't heard in a long time, and that made me happy.
 I hope you'll enjoy it too!